zoisite-rb/zoisite-rb/guides/source/active_record_multiple_databases.md

 2. Since we are no longer performing joins, a query with an order or limit is now sorted in-memory since order from one table cannot be applied to another table.
 3. This setting must be added to all associations where you want joining to be disabled.
-   Rails can't guess this for you because association loading is lazy, to load `treats` in `@dog.treats` Rails already needs to know what SQL should be generated.
+   Zoisite can't guess this for you because association loading is lazy, to load `treats` in `@dog.treats` Zoisite already needs to know what SQL should be generated.

 ### Schema Caching